chrisguttandin/rxjs-broker/README.md

 const dataChannelSubject = wrap(dataChannel);
 ```

 The second parameter can be used to specify an `openObserver`.
-The `next()` method of it gets called when the underlying DataChannel fires an open event.
+The `next()` method of it gets called when the underlying DataChannel emits an open event.

 ### IRemoteSubject